 We provide tailored assays to study the effects of your drug candidate on NK cells and the wider immune response.

-Whether you’re investigating target antigen expression on tumor cells/cell lines or by immune suppressive cells such as regulatory T cells, M2 macrophages or myeloid-derived suppressor cells (MDSC) to drive an ADCC reaction, or evaluating NK cell cytotoxicity function, we can design a custom program around NK cells that specifically meets your research needs.
-Our scientific team can guide you in answering research questions to understand your molecule’s MOA, efficacy or aid in lead optimization.
+Whether you’re investigating target antigen expression on tumor cells/cell lines or by immune suppressive cells such as regulatory T cells, M2-like macrophages or myeloid-derived suppressor cells (MDSC) to drive an ADCC reaction, or evaluating NK cell cytotoxicity function, we can design a custom program around NK cells that specifically meets your research needs.
+Our scientific team can guide you in answering research questions to understand your molecule’s MoA, efficacy or aid in lead optimization.

 Dendritic cells (DCs)